Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.md

 	![](images/datacenter.png )

-## Install Wakari Compute
+## Install AEN Compute

 This is where projects are stored and run.
-Adding multiple Wakari Compute machines allows one to scale-out horizontally to increase capacity.
+Adding multiple AEN Compute machines allows one to scale-out horizontally to increase capacity.
 Projects can be created on individual compute nodes to spread the load.

 #### Set Variables and Change Permissions

-		export WAKARI_SERVER=<FQDN HOSTNAME> # Use the real FQDN chmod a+x wakari-*.sh                # Set installer to be executable
+		export AEN_SERVER=<FQDN HOSTNAME> # Use the real FQDN chmod a+x wakari-*.sh                # Set installer to be executable

-####  Run Wakari Compute Installer
+####  Run AEN Compute Installer

 		sudo ./wakari-compute-0.10.0-Linux-x86_64.sh -w $WAKARI_SERVER
 		...